Purpose and Scope of the Journal:

 Conflicts of interest constitute a serious threat to the integrity and objectivity of both scientific research and publishing.
 Therefore, the best practice for authors, reviewers, and editors alike, is to avoid conflicts of interest situations whenever possible.

 All participants in the publication process who are in the situation of a conflict of interest must disclose this fact.
 Of special importance is that if the original research study reported in the manuscript or the preparation of the manuscript was supported by one or more grants, the title and number of the grant(s) and the name of the institution(s) that provided the grants or financial support to conduct, analyze or write-up the study, must be specified in the manuscript.

 Editors of GJMAS may use information disclosed in conflict-of-interest and financial-support statements as a basis for editorial decisions.
 The corresponding author must either notify the editor at the time of submission that there is no conflict of interest to declare or fairly and effectively communicate all conflicts of interest, which will be acknowledged in the published article.

 Correction and retraction of research articles

-The Editor of the Journal sent an email to the authors of the article for revision/correction proposed by Editorial board members and reviewers after the initial screening and the final review respectively.
+The Editor of the Journal emailed the authors of the article for revision/correction proposed by Editorial board members and reviewers after the initial screening and the final review, respectively.

-Contribution and consents of each author and any other information
+Contribution and consent of each author and any other information

-Authors are required to submit details of the contribution of each author on the title page that is uploaded separately and submit the consent of each author in the Author Agreement Form.
+Authors are required to submit details of each author's contribution on the title page that is uploaded separately and submit the consent of each author in the Author Agreement Form.